addrummond/imask/README.markdown

 =======================
 GMail can automatically poll a POP server for mail, but not an IMAP server.
 If your mail provider only provides IMAP, imask can be used to provide a POP server for GMail to poll.
+(Although, if you have your own server, you should also be able to use fetchmail to download mail from the IMAP server and then pass it on to GMail's SMTP server, but I got bored trying to make this work.)